pandulapeter/beagle/README.md

 }
 ```

-After the dependencies are added, the newly introduced **BeagleCrashLogger** should be connected to the main library:
+After the dependencies are added, the newly introduced `BeagleCrashLogger` object should be connected to the main library:

 ```kotlin
 Beagle.initialize(